leebenson/conform/README.md

 ---------------------------------------
 Removes all non-numeric characters.
 Example: `"the price is €30,38"` -> `"3038"`

 _Note: The struct field will remain a string.
-No type conversion takes place_
+No type conversion takes place._

 ### !num
 ---------------------------------------